CUTR-at-USF/onebusaway-nav-csv-to-kml/README.md

-# tad-csv-to-kml
+# onebusaway-nav-csv-to-kml
-Converts a trip recorded using TAD from CSV format to KML, so it can be visualized using [Google Earth](https://www.google.com/earth/).
+Converts a trip recorded using the OneBusAway navigation feature from CSV format to KML, so it can be visualized using [Google Earth](https://www.google.com/earth/).

+A work-in-progress pull request for destination alerts for OneBusAway Android is at https://github.com/OneBusAway/onebusaway-android/pull/873.

 ## Usage